blaine-t/studors/README.md

 ## KNOWN ISSUES:

-When scheduling a session the time used is the user's browser time instead of the servers time leading to possible confusion

 Error handling in db.ts is _possibly_ broken

-Students can pick dates before today
+Possible SQL injection in multiple locations

-Times don't auto populate in to database
+Times don't auto populate in to database (Works now but doesn't populate enough, will fix in refactor)

 ### WEB PAGES NOT DONE: